vzahorui/vzahorui.github.io/_posts/2019-08-10-correlation.md

 title: "Correlation and variance in linear regression"
 description: Here I am going to explain what is correlation and correlation coefficients, the intuition behind their calculations and how they may be useful
 category: "Regression"
-tags: correlation correlation-coefficients covariation regression Pearson's-correlation-coefficient coefficient-of-determination r-squared adjusted-r-squared regression-model variation error-term variance-of-coefficients covariance-matrix
+tags: correlation correlation-coefficients covariation regression Pearson's-correlation-coefficient coefficient-of-determination r-squared adjusted-r-squared regression-model variation error-term variance-of-coefficients covariance-matrix variance
 date: 2021-03-14
 ---